-The Business world of today works primarily through the use of sales, marketing, and production lines, which functions applying logistics and supply chain management.
-The purpose of supply chain management is to efficently transport products from the supplier to the customer.
+The Business world of today works primarily through the use of sales, marketing, and production lines, which functions by applying logistics and supply chain management.
+The purpose of supply chain management is to efficiently transport products from the supplier to the customer.
 Professionals in the field need both organizational and communication skills.
 They also need a strong knowledge of marketing, logistics, and production.

 Having a master’s degree in supply chain management will best prepare graduates for an astounding logistics career path with numerous opportunities and a strong business network.
 Many of the nation’s top college institutions and universities offer online master’s in supply chain management programs.

 How We Ranked the Top Online Supply Chain Management Master’s Degrees

 The Online Schools Guide editors found schools offering online or hybrid master’s degrees in Logistics and Supply Chain Management or related majors.
 We then ranked the programs based on cost, reputation, and future salary.